 One of the big pluses in my team is the presence of a young person with a fresh perspective on life.
 In a training business like mine our customer base is often young people and our apprentice brings an element of diversity which is an asset to our business.
 Some days it’s refreshing to hear from someone who has a young person’s enthusiasm and optimism about the future.

 This is absolutely not the case.
 A large proportion of our apprentices have outstanding GCSE’s and A levels.
 They are often really keen to get into the workplace and start their career.
 Perhaps were put off by the threat of student debts.
 In the current climate there are a large number of excellent candidates who have decided against university.

 I have left this tired old phrase until last but it is still an important point.
 Many employers feel that aside from looking at the benefits an apprentice brings to the business they prefer to employ young people to contribute to the development of the next generation.
 Putting my parent’s head on now I have always been sceptical of this sort of statement.
 Isn’t it really a euphemism for “getting cheap labour”.
 However after spending more time around young people there is something really satisfying about watching them mature from a shy school leaver into an accomplished young person.
 It is almost as satisfying as watching your own teenager leave the nest – but a whole lot easier!

 Overall I have found my experiences with young apprentices very satisfying.
 If you are thinking about recruiting from this group I can highly recommend it.
-We very much hope that our apprentice stays with us once she finishes her training in the summer.
+To find out more about apprenticeships.

-Jo Dyson is director of apprenticeships at FI Southampton and would be happy to help with any questions you may have.
+Jo Dyson is director of apprenticeships at FI Southampton and Reading.
+If you have any questions Jo would be happy to help.
 Contact firstname.lastname@example.org.